Drakkxs/ParvusGelu-MaximusKubeJS/README.md

 DISCLAIMER:
 This script pack is for friends and released publicly to ensure access.
-Be warned the best attempt was made but this is not meant for widespread use on some global scale.
+Be warned the best attempt was made but this is a hobby.
-This is a hobby, and issues will be solved with that in mind.

 REQUIRED MODS:
 The required mods are included with this pack as it's a dev pack.